When to Pick Peppers (& How) + 2 Ways to Store Your Chillies

 Pepper Corking

-Some chillies like jalapenos can develop thin, tan lines on the skin known as “corking.”
+Some chillies like Jalapenos can develop thin, tan lines on the skin known as “corking.”
 These little stretch marks are seen as a desirable trait.
 Corking is another way to tell when a pepper is ripe and ready to pick.

 jalapeno peppers corking